The Pink Sheet (circa. 1967-1969)

 The next stop would be the Spa City Diner where I would pace up and down the counter trying to peddle an arm full of Pink Sheets without disturbing anyone.
 I would be scared and hesitant the entire time because there was nothing more frightening to a mild mannered twelve-year-old than temperamental restaurateur John Kontos in August.
 He would glare down at me because I was in the way of the busy servers.
 All it took was “that look” and you knew time it was time to go.
 Out the door, I scooted with a quick 60¢ profit.

 Across the street was Twin’s Diner.
-Twin’s Diner had good food, a calmer atmosphere, better tippers, and it was a lot less scary.
-I was up $1.75, the night was young, and the best spot in town was still ahead.
-First, it was a quick trip across the street to the car dealership.
+The Twin’s Diner had good food, a calmer atmosphere and better tippers.
+By now I'd be up $1.75, the night was young, and the best spot in town was still ahead.
+First, it was another zag across the street to Topper Pontiac.
 There I would find a handful of men sitting in lawn chairs, legs crossed and swinging, relaxing in front of the large garage doors.
 They would be watching traffic and discussing the days hits and misses, soaking in the warm August evening.
 They were always good for a paper or two, a generous tip, and an encouraging word.

 Mr. Shay would come to pick us up around eight o’clock.
 We would plead for him to take us out to Murphy’s for a round of miniature golf under the lights.
 After what I am sure was at least a 12-14 hour day for him, he would always oblige and grant our wishes.
 I often wonder if Mr. Shay looked fondly on those times.
 I have a feeling he did.
 He kept us off the streets by putting us on the streets.
 He gave us direction and treated us fairly.
 As an adult, I look back and admire his involvement in shaping the work ethic of a group of young boys.
 Thank you Mr. Shay, and thank you Pink Sheet.